eDagnone/D-2D.github.io/README.md

 If you run out of ammo, you must resort to punching.
 You have a 6 frame (0.1) second window to land a punch.
 It's hard.
 Note that you punch on the release, and not press, of spacebar.
 If you manage to fire the BFG, consider yourself a winner (but the game keeps running)

-__Strats and tips:__
+__Strats and Mechanics:__

-Sprite clipping is only a thing in the y axis.
+- Sprite clipping is only a thing in the y axis.
 Not the x axis.
-Staying near the top few rows is better than moving all around Press your turning direction and spacebar at the same time.
+- Staying near the top few rows is better than moving all around.
+- Press your turning direction and spacebar at the same time.
 This way, you'll never mess up your turning.
-Don't chase ammo at the screen borders if you don't need to Use an actual mouse rather than a trackpad.
+- Use an actual mouse rather than a trackpad.
 Mouse acceleration on trackpads sucks for gaming.
+- Don't chase ammo at the screen borders if you don't need to.
-There is auto weapon switch if you run out of ammo for a certian weapon.
+- There is auto weapon switch if you run out of ammo for a certian weapon.
+- There is a hard limit of 5 ammo items that can be on the ground at once.
-You have a 6 frame (0.1) second window to land a punch.
+- You have a 6 frame (0.1) second window to land a punch.
 It's hard.
 Don't attempt unless you must.
-You shoot/punch on release of spacebar
+- You shoot/punch on release of spacebar

 This game requires skills.
 If you have none, and you know java, you can cheat by editing the source code.